 I am trying to come up with a clever way to start this entry without leading with something like “In the 23rd Psalm it says…”.
-To some, bible verses feel antiquated and childish.
+To some, Bible verses feel antiquated and childish.
 But I don’t think I can do it.
 Just trust me that it will be relevant to your life and keep reading (pretty please).

 So, in the 23rd Psalm, which most people have heard at least once in their lives ( you know, “the Lord is my Shepherd…”), the end of verse 5 says “my cup runneth over”.
 It’s interesting to note that whatever “it” is in the cup, isn’t just full to the brim, contained and controlled, it is spilling out and over flowing.
 And, who says that the stuff in the cup is liquid?
 Couldn’t it also be overcrowded, bursting, busting at the seams, bulging, and jam-packed?
-At any rate.
-That sucker is not big enough to hold all that is continuously being poured or packed into it.
+At any rate, that sucker is not big enough to hold all that is continuously being poured or packed into it.

-I am not going to pretend to provide an exegesis (fancy word for a critical and smart explanation of scripture) of this phrase, I am simply going to tell you the state of mind, torked as it was, when I read “my cup runneth over” in a book about the 23rd Psalm.
+I am not going to pretend to provide an exegesis (fancy word for a critical and smart explanation of scripture) of this phrase, I am simply going to tell you the state of mind, torqued as it was, when I read “my cup runneth over” in a book about the 23rd Psalm.
 I was reading along and when I got to that verse, a voice in my spirit surprised me.
 The paraphrased version was: “Oh it runneth over alright!
 Overflowing with problems, frustrations, issues, questions, doubts and irritating situations!”

 Nice attitude, right?